 How to Can Cherries

-We're right in the middle of cherry season, and it's time to put some cherries away to enjoy during the winter.
+Canning cherries is a great way to make sure your cherries last until cherry season next year.
+We’re right in the middle of cherry season, and it’s time to start putting our stash away for the winter.
 If you visit a local cherry orchard you can find cherries as low as $2.00 a pound, compared to the $4.00-$5.00 you will find at the grocery store.

 To make a simple syrup, all you need is sugar and water.
 For sweet cherries like Bing or Benton cherries, you only need a light syrup.
 You may want to use a medium syrup for less sweet cherries like the Rainier cherries.